unibz-core/security-archimate/README.md

 * [Archi](https://www.archimatetool.com/) - The Archi® modeling toolkit is targeted toward all levels of Enterprise Architects and Modellers.

+## Citing this work

+To cite this proposal, use:

+Oliveira, Í., Sales, T.P., Almeida, J.P.A., Baratella, R., Fumagalli, M., Guizzardi, G. (2024). *Ontology-based Security Modeling in ArchiMate*.
+Software and Systems Modeling.
+Forthcoming.

 ## Authors

 * **[Ítalo Oliveira](https://sites.google.com/view/italojsoliveira)**[^1][^2]